 National Nurses Day was established in 1965 by the International Council of Nurses.
 It was officially recognized in the United States in 1982 by US President Ronald Reagan.
 It is observed annually on May 6th.

-Facts about National Nurses Day
+Top 8 Facts for National Nurses Day in 2026

 Show your local nurses and healthcare workers support and appreciation.
 They have been working tirelessly during the Coivd-19 pandemic.
 Get them a gift basket or write them a thank-you note.